 Gridpane provides support for multiple tech stacks – you can choose from any combination of NGINX, LITESPEED, PERCONA and MARIADB.

-Thus, GridPane has more stack combination options while WPCloudDeploy will only have two over the next 12 months.
+Thus, GridPane has many stack combination options while WPCloudDeploy has two.

 As an SaaS service it is far easier to get started with GridPane.
 WPCloudDeploy has an installation step that can sometimes be tricky (hence our free install service when you purchase a license.)